Mama June's Final Weight Loss Photo Has Been Revealed and We Just Can't Get Over the Shock

 “I have 2 ask what is everybody’s opinion about the new Mama June I have work so hard 4 everything & continue 2 work hard everyday #MamaJune,” she wrote.

 We think she looks fantastic!
-What do you think of her new look, Womanistas?
+What do you think of her new look?

 I have 2 ask what is everybody’s opinion about the new Mama June I have work so hard 4 everything & continue 2 work hard everyday #MamaJune— Mama June (@MamaJune_BooBoo) April 1, 2017